The Queenan Law Firm

 - Tailgating, or following other vehicles too closely.
 A driver who tailgates can strike a motorcycle directly, or cause a chain reaction accident by propelling another vehicle into a motorcycle ahead.

 As TxDOT statistics indicate, many motorcycling accidents produce serious, disabling, and sometimes lethal injuries.
-With over 20 years of experience handling a wide range of personal injury claims in Texas, the Houston motorcycle crash lawyers of Queenan Law are thoroughly prepared to investigate, and aggressively pursue compensation for, a broad spectrum of internal, external, catastrophic, and fatal injuries.
+With over 20 years of experience handling a wide range of personal injury claims in Texas, the Dallas motorcycle crash lawyers of Queenan Law are thoroughly prepared to investigate, and aggressively pursue compensation for, a broad spectrum of internal, external, catastrophic, and fatal injuries.

 Types of motorcycle injuries our legal team handles include, but are not limited to, the following: